Earwig and silverfish identification guide for Idaho homes

 • Scales: Covered in tiny scales (hence shiny appearance)

-• Indoor pests - Live primarily indoors unlike earwigs
+• Indoor pests - Live primarily indoors year-round, unlike earwigs

-• Nocturnal - Rarely seen during day; active at night
+• Nocturnal - Rarely seen during day.
+Most homeowners spot them at 2 AM on bathroom tile

-• Starch feeders - Eat paper, glue, fabric, cereals, wallpaper paste
+• Starch feeders - Eat paper, glue, fabric, cereal, wallpaper paste, and even dried bookbinding adhesive

 Potential Silverfish Damage